gcapes/git-course/_episodes/09-remote-collaboration.md

 ### Conflicts and how to resolve them

 Let's continue to pretend that our two local, cloned, repositories are hosted on two different machines.
-You should still be in the original *papers* folder.
+You should still be in the original *paper* folder.
 Add an affiliation for each author.
 Then push these changes to our remote repository: